pacelvi wrote:Before I start, I want you to know that I have told myself to not be um.. uncivil in responding... so hopefully I pulled that off.

 Because it's irrelavant.
 It's as if you should thank a man for not committing murder.
 He should not have done so in the first place.

 You can come up with as many out-of-context analogies as you want but it's your argument that is irrelevent.
 The past cant be undone.
-And the fact is that it's the Arabs who did the actions that shouldn't have been done in the first place... launch the war of 1948.
+And the fact is that it's the Arabs who did the actions that shouldn't have been done in the first place... launch the war

 The sooner the Palestians , the Islamic regime in Iran and its proxies realize this the better.